fasrc/helmod/doc/README.md

 Eventually all need to be addressed, but for now, just complete everything up to where `modulefile.lua` is created.
 The next step will provide the necessary guidance on what to put in the module file.

+If the app you're building requires other apps, follow the templates for loading the appropriate modules during the `%build` step and having the module file require them, too.
+See [this FAQ item](FAQ.md#how-are-simple-app-dependencies-handled) for more details.

 If you need to add options to the `./configure` command, you can append them to the `%configure` macro.
 If the build procedure is very different from a standard `configure`/`make`/`make install`, you'll have to manually code the corresponding steps -- see [this FAQ item](FAQ.md#how-do-i-compile-manually-instead-of-using-the-rpmbuild-macros) for details.

-If the app you're building requires other apps, follow the templates for loading the appropriate modules during the `%build` step and having the module file require them, too.
-See [this FAQ item](FAQ.md#how-are-simple-app-dependencies-handled) for more details.
+If it's different for different compilers and/or MPI implementations, see [this FAQ item](FAQ.md#how-do-i-use-one-spec-file-to-handle-all-compiler-and-MPI-implementations).

 ## Build the software and inspect its output

-The result of the above will be enough of a spec file to build the sofware.
+The result of the above will be enough of a spec file to build the basic software.
-However, you have to build it before filling in the details of the module file also installed by the rpm.
+However, you have to build it and examine its output in order to know what to put in the module file that the rpm also creates.

+There are three wrappers used to call rpmbuild, depending on the type of app you're building.
-The template spec has a section that, if the macro `inspect` is defined, will quit the rpmbuild during the `%install` step and use the `tree` command to dump out what was built and will be installed:
+In order to see the build outputs, the template spec has a section that, if the macro `inspect` is defined, will quit the rpmbuild during the `%install` step and use the `tree` command to dump out what was built and will be installed.
+Thus, use **one of** the following commands, depending on the type of app you're building:

+* `fasrcsw-rpmbuild-Core --define 'inspect yes' -ba "$NAME-$VERSION-$RELEASE".spec`
+* `fasrcsw-rpmbuild-Comp --define 'inspect yes' -ba "$NAME-$VERSION-$RELEASE".spec`
-	fasrcsw-rpmbuild-Core --define 'inspect yes' -ba "$NAME-$VERSION-$RELEASE".spec
+* `fasrcsw-rpmbuild-MPI  --define 'inspect yes' -ba "$NAME-$VERSION-$RELEASE".spec`

-and, eventually, after a few iterations of running the above and tweaking the spec file in order to get the software to build properly, the output will show something like this near the end:
+Eventually, after a few iterations of running the above and tweaking the spec file in order to get the software to build properly, the output will show something like this near the end:

 	*************** fasrcsw -- STOPPING due to %define inspect yes ****************